dimitri-nicolo/calico/networking/use-specific-ip.md

 ---
 title: Use a specific IP address with a pod
-description: Specify the IP address for a pod instead of allowing Calico to automatically choose one.
+description: Specify the IP address for a pod instead of allowing Calico Enterprise to automatically choose one.
 ---

 ### Big picture

-Choose the IP address for a pod instead of allowing Calico to choose automatically.
+Choose the IP address for a pod instead of allowing {{site.prodname}} to choose automatically.

 ### Value